What is Christian Fellowship? Why is it Important?

 Who Should You Fellowship With?

-What also matters to God is: whom do you fellowship with and how you conduct fellowship with them.
+What also matters to God is: who do you fellowship with and how you conduct fellowship with them.

-An example of Scriptures where God is concerned about whom you fellowship with is 1 Corinthians 15:33 which says “Do not be misled: “Bad company corrupts good character.”
+An example of Scriptures where God is concerned about who you fellowship with is 1 Corinthians 15:33 which says “Do not be misled: “Bad company corrupts good character.”

 According to 1 Corinthians 15:33, the company you choose to keep can destroy your good character.
 If you hang around gossipers, you will soon become a gossiper too.
-If you mix with toxic or hypocritical people, you will soon enough become toxic and hypocritical too.
-If you spend time with people who are judgmental and legalistic – their habits will eventually infect your own spiritual and moral compass in how you perceive others.
+If you mix with toxic, pretentious or hypocritical people, you will soon enough become toxic, pretentious and hypocritical too.
+If you spend time with people who are judgmental, legalistic and cultic – their habits will eventually infect your own spiritual and moral compass in how you perceive others.
 If you spend time around people who are manipulative, you’ll either learn to manipulate or you will become a victim of manipulation.

-Therefore, even within a religious environment, we should not be misled or deceived, but instead we must learn to choose our friends and those whom you fellowship with very wisely & carefully, because not everyone is a true believer and not everyone has pure motives (Matthew 7:21-23).
+Therefore, even within a religious environment, we should not be misled or deceived, but instead we must learn to choose our friends and those whom you fellowship with very wisely & carefully, because not every religious person is a true believer and not everyone has pure motives (Matthew 7:21-23).

 2 Corinthians 6:14 says “Do not be yoked together with unbelievers.
 For what do righteousness and wickedness have in common?
 Or what fellowship can light have with darkness?”